ejones18/spotify_playlist_generator/README.md

 ## To Do ##
 1. Remove the need for a seed text file, allow user to search by a song and artists not seeds (NEEDS THOROUGH TESTING!).
-2. Convert into a flask app
+2. Auth code flow to obtain refresh token.
-3. Auth code flow to obtain refresh token
+3. Save playlist to the user's spotify account.
-4. Save playlist to the user's spotify account
+4. Electron...